 This is called the Session Rating Scale.
 This is a tool that you and I will use at the end of each session to adjust and improve the way we work together.
-A great deal of research shows that your experience of our work together-did you feel understood, did we focus on what was important to you, did the approach I'm taking make sense and feel right-is a good predictor of whether we'll be successful.
+A great deal of research shows that your experience of our work together-did you feel understood, did we focus on what was important to you. did the approach I'm taking make sense and feel right-is a good predictor of whether we'll be successful.
 I want to emphasize that I'm not aiming for a perfect score-a 10 out of 10.
 Life isn't perfect, and neither am I. What I'm aiming for is your feedback about even the smallest things-even if it seems unimportant-so we can adjust our work and make sure we don't steer off course.
 Whatever it might be, I promise I won't take it personally.
 I'm always learning and am curious about what I can learn from getting this feedback from you that will, in time, help me improve my skills.
 Does this make sense?"

-Session Rating Scale

-Please rate today's session by placing a mark on the line nearest to the description that best fits your experience:

-I did not feel heard, understood, and respected Relationship II I felt heard, understood, and respected We did not work on or talk about what I wanted to work on or talk about Goals and Topics II We worked on and talked about what I wanted to work on and talk about The therapist's approach is not a good fit for me Approach or Method II The therapist's approach is a good fit for me There was something missing in the session today Overall II Overall, today's session was right for me

-(Miller, Duncan, & Johnson, 2002)
+Session Rating Scale Please rate today's session by placing a mark on the line nearest to the description that best fits your experience: I did not feel heard, understood, and respected We did not work on or alk about what I wanted to work on or talk about What I wanted to work on or talk about The therapist's approach is not a good fit for me Approach or Method There was something missing in the session today (Miller, Duncan, & Johnson, 2002)